 Don and I happen to love cats so we were happy to have our friends share the porch.
 The furry one liked the handy psychiatrist's couch, which we didn't really put to use.
 And the gray cat liked the old chair covered in vines.

 The skies grew dark and we ended up with a dramatic thunderstorm.
 We sat on the porch while rain pounded on the metal roof and gushed over the side.
 Thunder crashed and trees blew sideways!
 This was our muddy view from the porch a while later.

 The Shack Up does not attempt to please everyone.
 Music and history buffs are more likely to feel comfortable in a room with warped floors and curtains hanging on tree branches.

 Our room décor included an antique desk and typewriter, a wooden Dutch shoe, 2 old box radios, a couple of soda fountain stools plus a roller skate.
 We had a TV and microwave and a bathroom with a big broken piece of mirror glass hanging over the sink.
 It's not for everyone, but it is what it is...without being cutesy.

 We got to enjoy a sunset a few steps from our porch and then drove into Clarksdale for a feast with locals at Abe's Bar-B-Q!
 Back at the Inn we were invited to come in and enjoy the workshop students perform on their last night.

-We slept in a cotton gin!
-We stepped into history...music, farming...
+We slept in a cotton gin AND we slept a sharecropper's shack.
+We stepped into some history of farming and music.
 We met and observed incredibly interesting people.
 We had free Delta Donuts in the morning!